 We took advantage of OTSUKA CORPORATION's 2001 listing on the First Section of the Tokyo Stock Exchange to reconsider our societal role, responsibilities, and raison d'être.
-In 2003, we announced our Mission Statement,13 which stated the goals we should aim for and the principles that would guide us from day-to-day.
-In line with our Mission Statement, we have continuously pursued an array of measures to contribute to solving environmental, social, and governance (ESG) issues and achieving the Sustainable Development Goals (SDGs).
-In November 2021 we established the
+In 2003, we announced our Mission Statement, which stated the goals we should aim for and the principles that would

-Sustainability Committee, which started discussing topics including identification of the Company's materiality,14 responses to environmental and social risks, and support for building a governance system.
+Sustainability Committee, which started discussing topics including identification of the Company's materiality, responses to environmental and social risks, and support for building a governance system.